crystallabs/virtualtime/README.md

 copies of objects with values converted to positive and in the correct order.

-In other words, if you specify a range of say, `day: (10..-7).step(2)`, this will properly match every other day from 10th to a day 7 days before the end of a month.
+In other words, if you specify a range of say, `day: (10..-7).step(2)`, this will properly match every other day from 10th to a day 7 days before the end of a particular month.
+Very useful!

 ### Week Numbers